johnsteele/atsd/api/data/series/examples/query-limit-direction.md

 ## Description

-The `direction` parameter orders samples by time for the purpose of applying `limit`.
+The `direction` parameter orders samples by time for the purpose of limiting the number of samples in each series returned to the client.

-Samples for each series are always sorted by time in ascending order.
+Samples for each series are always sorted by time in **ascending** order regardless of the direction.

-With `limit` specified, `ASC` returns first N values ordered by time. `DESC` returns last N values.
+With `limit` specified, `ASC` returns first N values ordered by time. `DESC` returns last N values ordered by time.

-`ASC` order is implemented only when the query returns 1 series.

 ## Request